Leixlip: Education and library

 As with religion and sports, education in Leixlip is divided by the two Catholic parishes of Leixlip (Our Lady's Nativity) and Confey (St. Charles Borromeo).

 The respective schools in the Confey district are Confey Community College (a community school), Scoil San Carlo (Junior), and Scoil San Carlo Senior School (both national schools).
 The community school of Confey College has approximately 750 pupils in total, and similarly to Coláiste Chiaráin is mixed gender and non-denominational.
 The name "San Carlo", while used as the Irish names of the national schools in the St Charles Borromeo parish, is actually the Italian rather than actual Irish translation (which would be "Naomh Cathal").

 Leixlip also has one of the few Primary Montessori Schools in Ireland, Weston Primary Montessori School.
 Established in 2016 by the parents and teachers of the former Glebe School, this school provides Montessori education to children from 3–12 years and is located on the grounds of Barnhall Rugby Club.

 A public library opened in Leixlip in May 2006.
 It is situated in Confey, near both Scoil San Carlo and Confey Train Station.
 Leixlip Library hosts a variety of events and activities as well as free Internet access to library members.

 Festival

 The Leixlip Festival (previously known as the Salmon Festival) has taken place every year since 1990 on the June bank holiday weekend.
 It offers live entertainment in pubs, a number of open-air concerts, street carnival and fireworks display.

 Leixlip Salmon Festival Limited also provides a youth training scheme in association with FÁS.

 The festival has played host to bands such as The Coronas, Aslan in 2011, The Blizzards in 2017, The Hothouse Flowers, Republic of Loose, Delorentos in 2015 and The Riptide Movement in 2011, 2015 and 2019.
 Solo artists have also performed including Damien Dempsey and Niall Breslin.

 Industry

-Local Leixlip employers include Intel, who own a complex consisting of Fabs (fabrication plant) 10 & 14 (IFO), 24, and 24-2 of Intel's manufacturing operations.
+Local Leixlip employers include Intel, who own a fabrication plant in the town.
 Hewlett Packard Enterprise was also a local employer, from 1995 until the closure of the facility in 2017.